spinnerpnwrentals/bigfoots-basecamp/readme.md

-# Bigfoot's Basecamp Scavenger Hunt
+# Bigfoot's Basecamp Scavenger Hunt: Test deployment

 A static, browser-only scavenger hunt for Bigfoot's Basecamp in Snoqualmie Pass, Washington.
 The app uses HTML, CSS, and vanilla JavaScript only.
 Guest progress and admin edits are stored in `localStorage` on the current device.